PSLCL/testing-framework/platform/README.md

 **Test Runner Service**

-Create a security group that allows inbound TCP traffic on ports 6550 and 6500 and attach it to the aws instance running the test runner service.
+Create a security group that allows inbound TCP traffic on ports 6550 and 6500 from the Test Instance Security Group, once created, and attach it to the aws instance running the test runner service.

 **Test Instances**

-Create a security group that allows inbound TCP traffic on ports 6550 and 6500 from the test runner service instance.
+Create a security group that allows inbound TCP traffic on ports 6550 and 6500 from the test runner service instance or security group.
 Use this security group to configure the `pslcl.dtf.aws.ec2instance.sg.group-id` property in the dtf.properties file.

+This security group should also be configured to allow traffic between members of the same security group on ports needed for any tests utilizing networking.